aamrits/interview-questions-prep/README.md

   - Image SLider
   - Music Player App
   - Salary Calculator
+  - Web API calls using Http (Using Ajax)

 - React
   - Single select and multi-select
   - Filters - with checkbox for a table
-  - Web API calls using Http
-  - CRUD operations
+  - CRUD operations (Todo app)
-  - Form Validation
+  - Form Validation, Upload pictures and files in a form
   - Google Maps Integration
   - Login using Auth0
   - Currency converter (convertor in general)
   - Stopwatch
-  - Routing with parameters
-  - Upload pictures in a form
   - Import a form as CSV or excel sheet
   - Generic select dropdown
-  - Can create a project with Node or Webpack from scratch
+  - Create a project with Node or Webpack from scratch
   - Resume Builder
+  - Harry Potter Website
+    - Chronological Order of Events
+    - Characters with their patronous, images, house
+  - Avengers Website
+  - Lotr/hobbit Website
+  - Cosmo website
+    - Asteroids hitting Earth everyday
+    - Mars images
+    - Mars temperature every day
+    - Search Images - Description and download
+    - Solar corona ejection forecast
+    - Picture of the day
 - Full-stack
   - Create a JWT login system (Create a node app, Create a mongoDB database, Use bcrypt, Built APIs for sign in and sign up, Check in Postman if its working).